Charitable activities related to the COVID-19 pandemic: Non-profits

 Many food based non-profits created food distribution programs to help alleviate the strain on local food banks as unemployment rose due to the pandemic.
 Non-profits such as Feeding America, World Central Kitchen, and Half-Table Man Disaster Relief worked to either distribute food directly to individuals or to the food banks.

-Other organizations such as the World Health Organization urged for donations that would go to the COVID-19 Solidarity Response Fund, a central fund to aid for critical response efforts worldwide.
+Other organizations such as the World Health Organization urged for donations that would go to the COVID-19 Solidarity Response Fund, a central fund to aid critical response efforts worldwide.
 The Actors Fund, an emergency fund for essential medication costs and basic living expenses live streamed The Phantom of the Opera at London's Royal Albert Hall starring Ramin Karimloo, Sierra Boggess, and Hadley Fraser, on YouTube to provide entertainment and raise funds.

-In an effort to lessen the impact for the animals in their care, local animal shelters and rescue groups across the world have lessened services and pushed for animal adoption or fostering during the pandemic.
+In an effort to lessen the impact on the animals in their care, local animal shelters and rescue groups across the world have lessened services and pushed for animal adoption or fostering during the pandemic.
 Shelters used the lack of animals in their care due to community response, to help distribute pet food to those unable to purchase food for their pets either due to economic or health based concerns.

 Some organizations remained partially open in an effort to help the families of essential employees or the homeless populations in the area.
 The YMCA in certain areas opened the bathroom and shower facilities during certain hours for the homeless populations, created activity packs for children based on school district lists, and child care for essential workers while asking for donations to offset the costs.

 The Crypto community started a charity for relief efforts in India, raising almost $1B in funds, the majority from a charitable donation from Vitalik Buterin.